User experience of a virtual reality application for pain relief

 Recent articles support the hypothesis that VR therapies can effectively distract patients with chronic pain (Virtual Reality as a Clinical Tool for Pain Management, PubMed.gov).

-Indeed, the patient's immersion in virtual reality provides a distraction from painful stimuli and can reduce the perception of pain.
+The patient’s immersion in virtual reality provides a distraction from painful stimuli and can reduce the perception of pain.

 VR can also help reinforce the effectiveness of techniques such as physiotherapy, hypnosis and cognitive behavioural therapy to treat chronic pain (Virtual Reality as Therapy for Pain, New York Times).